Is cell segregation like oil and water: asymptotic versus transitory regime: Introduction

 Concerning data, several experiments have been conducted on cell segregation.
 Rieu and Sawada~\cite{RieSaw2002}, Schötz et al.~\cite{SchEtal2008} and Beysens et al.~\cite{BeyForGla2000} conducted experiments with hydra cells and zebra fish cells.
 They noticed similarities of cell behavior to fluids by comparing characteristics of cell segregation with those expected for viscous fluids according to hydrodynamic laws.
-For instance, they compare the ratio of viscosity to surface tension and the time course of relaxation to the equilibrium and the characteristics of the reached equilibria.
-Cochet-Escartin et al.~\cite{CocLocSteCol2017} studied hydra cells both in experiments and in CPM simulation to determine whether differences in tissue surface tension are sufficient for segregation.
+For instance, they compared the ratio of viscosity to surface tension and the time course of relaxation to the equilibrium and the characteristics of the reached equilibria.
+Krieg et al~\cite{KriEtal2008} used gastrulating zebrafish embryos cells to quantify adhesive and mechanical properties.
+While doing so, they also measured the average cluster size over time, which exhibits an algebraic scaling with exponent $\sim 1/5$, corresponding to an exponent $1/10$ for the average cluster diameter.
+Cochet-Escartin et al.~\cite{CocLocSteCol2017} studied hydra cells in 3D tissue both in experiments and in CPM simulation to determine whether differences in tissue surface tension are sufficient for segregation.
 They found algebraic scaling with exponent $0.74$ for the experiments and $0.5$ for the simulations.
 However, they only measured cell segregation in the experiments over half an order of magnitude in time.
-In contrast, Méhes et al.~\cite{MehMonNemVic2012} studied the influence of collective motion in experiments with fish and human cells and measured algebraic cell segregation indices with exponent of $0.31$ for more than two orders of magnitude in time.
-They further measured the average cluster diameter, with an algebraic increase with exponent of $0.74$.
+In contrast, Méhes et al.~\cite{MehMonNemVic2012} studied the influence of collective motion in experiments with fish and human cells and measured algebraic cell segregation indices with exponent of $0.31$ for less than two orders of magnitude in time.
+They further measured the average cluster diameter, with an algebraic increase with exponents between $0.5$ and $0.74$.
 This means that the cluster diameter was not inverse-proportional to the segregation indices, indicating that the cluster size distribution is not narrow.
 They suspected that this behavior was a result of collective motion, which they concluded to be a segregation promoting effect.